 We have entered into compensation arrangements for the payment of performance awards to certain of our employees and non-employee experts that are payable if specific performance targets are met.
 The financial targets may include a measure of revenue generation, profitability, or both.
 The amounts of the awards to be paid under these compensation arrangements could fluctuate depending on future performance during the applicable measurement periods.
 Changes in the estimated awards are expensed prospectively over the remaining service period.
 We believe that we will have sufficient funds to satisfy any cash obligations related to the performance awards.
 We expect to fund any cash payments from existing cash resources, cash generated from operations, or borrowings available on our revolving credit facility.
 Our Amended and Restated 2006 Equity Incentive Plan, as amended (the "2006 Equity Plan"), authorizes the grant of a variety of incentive and performance equity awards to our directors, employees and non-employee experts, including stock options, shares of restricted stock, restricted stock units, and other equity awards.
+At the annual meeting of our shareholders held on July 13, 2023, our shareholders approved amendments to our Amended and Restated 2006 Equity Incentive Plan (as so amended, the "Plan") which, among other things, (i) increased the maximum number of shares issuable under the Plan by 500,000 shares of our common stock, no par value, (ii) limited the term of any stock appreciation right to ten years, (iii) made other minor revisions to further clarify the terms of the Plan and (iv) included certain amendments to the French Sub-plan which is part of the Plan.

-In 2009, the compensation committee of our Board of Directors adopted our long-term incentive program, or "LTIP," as a framework for equity grants made under our 2006 equity incentive plan to our senior corporate leaders, practice leaders, and key revenue generators.
+In 2009, the compensation committee of our Board of Directors adopted our long-term incentive program, (the "LTIP"), as a framework for equity grants made under our 2006 equity incentive plan to our senior corporate leaders, practice leaders, and key revenue generators.
 The equity awards granted under the LTIP include stock options, time-vesting restricted stock units, and performance-vesting restricted stock units.